FaxHack/Cracked.io-ServerEmulator/README.md

 It generates valid response, with random credentials.
 It also uses Max Rank possible, Supreme (Worth 60 $).

+# IS THAT A BYPASS?

+Absolutely NO. This program IS NOT a Cracked.io Bypass, as its purpose is only to emulate the Cracke.io Auth Server, and this can be done by every program, or even manually!

+So please, do not call my Emulator, a "Bypass", because you would spread false informations.

+It is not Cracked.io's fault.
+They provide a great Auth system.

+THIS IS NOT THE SAME EMULATION AS Cracked.io Auth "BYPASSES".
+THE TERM EMULATION HERE REFERS TO "EMULATING" A PUBLIC SERVER BY USING THE SAME Cracked.io auth APPLICATION INFORMATION TO MAKE THIS TOOL LOOKS LIKE THE SERVER.
+IT DOES NOT INTERACT WITH THE PROGRAM'S MEMORY IN ANY WAY.

 # How to use

 - Run "CertificateBypass.pfx".